codeforamerica/vita-min/README.md

 You can upload them to the correct S3 bucket with the task `rake flow_explorer:upload_screenshots`

-### Translations

-Transifex is no longer used for translations.

-They are now maintained in the locales in config/locales/[].yml

 ## Deploying the Application 🚀☁️

 Notes on deployment can be found in [docs/deployment](docs/deployment.md).